 Toca TV, TV you can touch

 Toca Boca’s NY based team focused on developing a brand new video on demand service called Toca TV, specially designed for kids aged 5 to 9 years old.
 Toca TV includes a fun video player, UGC tools, along with curated and original content.
-It is an app currently live in Canada, and it will be launch in the US very soon.
+The app was launched in Canada first.

-As design director, I worked with the executive producer, technology director, and content director to create a playful, immersive experience for our target users.
+As design director, I worked with the executive producer, technology director, and content director, and together we made a playful, immersive experience for our target users.
 These kids are youtube users with aspirations to create their videos.
-As part of the core team, I was responsible for the concept definition, ideation, competitive research, UX, user testing, visual design, branding, animations, sound effects, prototypes, worked in conjunction with the engineering team through to the final product to achieve high standards of usability and quality.
+As part of the core team, I led the concept definition, ideation, competitive research, UX, user testing, visual design, branding, animations, sound effects, prototypes, worked in conjunction with the engineering team through to the final product to achieve high standards of usability and quality.

 Year: 2015 - 2016